Recruitment and Employment

 If you are interested in taking part in the ride-along program, complete an application.

-Our next testing date is January 26th, 2019.
+Our next testing date is February 1, 2020.
 To be notified when the time/location is scheduled and to be mailed or emailed an application packet, click on the image above.
 Information about employment with the City of Dubuque and the Civil Service process are available here.
-The Personnel Office may be contacted at 563-589-4125 or via email.
+The Human Resources Department may be contacted at 563-589-4125 or via email.

 For information about becoming a Dubuque Police Officer, see the information below or contact Lt.
 Steve Olson at 563.589.4454.